Abiodun001-world/full-stack-open/README.md

 To get started with the course, follow these steps:

-1. Clone this repository to your local machine using `git clone https://github.com/UniversityOfHelsinki/full-stack-open.git`.
+1. Clone this repository to your local machine using `git clone https://github.com/Abiodun001-world/full-stack-open.git`.
-2. Navigate to the course directory: `cd full-stack-open`.
+2. Navigate to the course exercise solution directory: `cd `.
-3. Follow the instructions in each part's README file to complete the exercises and assignments.

 ## Course Structure

 The course is divided into several parts, each focusing on specific topics and technologies.
-In each part, you'll find a set of exercises and assignments to help you practice and apply what you've learned.
+In each part, you'll find a set of exercises and assignments to help you practice and apply what I've learned.
 The exercises are designed to be hands-on and engaging, enabling you to build real-world projects.

 ## Resources